 The first year I made a fabric calendar, we were exhibiting at a local holiday market.
 A customer happily came up to our booth so excited to see a tea towel calendar like the ones her mom collected when she was a kid.

-Since then, it's become a tradition for me to design an annual tea towel calendar.
-Personally, my mom never collected tea towel calendars, but I always loved seeing them in thrift stores, and hearing people reminisce about their mom's or grandma's collections is really heart warming.
+Since then, I've made it a tradition to design an annual fabric calendar.
+Personally, my mom never collected tea towel calendars, but I have always loved seeing them in thrift stores, and hearing people reminisce about their mom's or grandma's collections is really heart warming.

-Designing a calendar is also pretty fun and mindful.
-I think about the year and what I've been working on, and include bits and pieces of that into the design.
-Looking back on past years', I remember the trip we took to Edisto Island in July, planting our veggie garden on what seemed the coldest day in January, and sitting by the fire pit in December.
+Looking back on past years' calendars, I remember the trip we took to Edisto Island in July, planting our veggie garden on what seemed the coldest day in January, and sitting by the fire pit in December.

 The 2018 calendar was a fun one to design.
-It was a windy year and I felt like we ate lots of ice cream.For 2019 - I felt like getting a little grungier with the design.
-I didn't edit my drawings as much as I usually do.
+It was a windy year and I felt like we ate lots of ice cream.For 2019 - my drawings got a little grungier.
+I didn't edit as much as I usually do.
 The theme is about our relationships and being true to ourselves.
 It was fun adding words in the design, which is a new thing for me.